Neosporin • Antibiotic Ointment • Treatments

 Age: 36-43 Skin: Oily, Dark, Cool Hair: Black Eyes: Brown

-this stuff is the best for open or scabbed pimples!! it will heal it very fast. if possible, reapply it a few times a day. if not, just apply at bedtime and leave the area uncovered. do NOT get the neosporin cream..get the ointment that has vitamin e and cocoa butter in it. it helps the area to heal without a scar or discoloration.
+this stuff is the best for open or scabbed pimples!! it will heal it very fast. if possible, reapply it a few times a day. if not, just apply at bedtime. do NOT get the neosporin cream..get the ointment that has vitamin e and cocoa butter in it. it helps the area to heal without a scar or discoloration.

 GREAT FOR ACNE!
 It works better than benzoyl peroxide and it makes my skin super soft.
 I usually put it on every night.
 The only thing I don't like is the smell...